Shai Cohen: Biography

-Dr. Shai Cohen is a composer-researcher, educator, and jazz performer, ex-chairman of the Israeli Composers' League (2012-17, 2019-22), and an active member in ACUM.
+Shai Cohen is a composer-researcher, educator, and jazz performer, ex-chairman of the Israeli Composers' League (2012–17, 2019–22), and an active member in the Society of Authors, Composers and Music Publishers in Israel (ACUM).
 He specializes in diverse fields ranging from free improvisation to electronic and contemporary classical music.

+Cohen is known for his distinctive, innovative approach to sound, timbre, and the use of non-musical elements such as recorded sounds, electronics, and multimedia.
+His compositions focus on narratives and dramatic elements that explore unconventional forms, structures, and musical approaches.
+His innovative and forward-looking musical language is characterized by the use of unique graphic notation, which incorporates aleatoric elements (chance-based music), improvisation, and complex rhythmic and harmonic patterns.